Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: An Optimal Scenario

-where $S_n(f)$ denotes the noise spectral density and $\tilde{K}^{*}(f)$ is the complex complex conjugate of $\tilde{K}(f)$, which is the Fourier transform of $K(t)$.
+where $S_n(f)$ denotes the noise spectral density and $\tilde{K}^{*}(f)$ is the complex conjugate of $\tilde{K}(f)$, which is the Fourier transform of $K(t)$.
 The Fourier transform of the signal $h(t)$ is represented by $\tilde{h}$.
-As is well-known in the GW astronomy literature, the filter which maximises Eq.~\ref{eq:snrbasic} is the signal itself, see \cite{maggiore_07} for a detailed derivation and discussion.
+As is well-known in the GW astronomy literature, the filter which maximises Eq.~\ref{eq:snrbasic} is the signal itself (see \cite{maggiore_07} for a detailed derivation and discussion).

 The combination of semi-analytical methods and numerical simulations has allowed for the creation of large template banks for compact binary merger signals.
-The template banks used to detect compact binary mergers are almost complete in large parts of the parameter space and contain templates that are almost perfect matches to the observed signals.
-This is, in practice, only possible because the signals from inspiraling binaries are relatively simple: they look like chirp signals that grow louder the closer to merger the binaries get.
+The template banks used to detect compact binary mergers are almost complete in large parts of the astrophysically motivated parameter space and contain templates that are almost perfect matches to the observed signals.
+While computing the GWs emitted from binary mergers is a complicated procedure, the signals are relatively simple: they look like chirp signals that grow louder the closer to merger the binaries get.
 The stochastic and noisy GW signals expected from core-collapse supernovae are diametrically opposite to the signals from compact binary mergers.

 It will never be possible to create complete template banks for core-collapse supernova signals, but the matched-filtering SNR assuming optimally-orientated detectors is commonly reported in the literature because it provides a relatively easy way to gauge the detectability of signal predictions from numerical simulations (see, for example, the discussion in \cite{Andresen_17}).
-Following this idea, we investigate how well matched filtering would perform under the assumption of a perfect signal prediction and opportune detector orientations (relative to the source).
+Following this idea, we investigate how well filtering could perform under the assumption of a perfect signal prediction and opportune detector orientations (relative to the source).
 This analysis places an upper bound on the methodology presented in this paper.